 - Brand name or product parts / direct and educated

-This helps us to see what type of content you should consider in your content development plan.
+This helps us see what type of content you should consider in your content development plan.

 Include Natural Language Keywords

-One of the first steps in an SEO campaign include the keyword discovery phase.
-Voice search turns the traditional SEO keyword research on its head.
+One of the first steps in an SEO campaign includes the keyword discovery phase.
+Voice search turns traditional SEO keyword research on its head.

-And although voice search based keywords have yet to take over the way we currently search, they sure are changing it, and as a business, it’s key to understand how as you implement a long-term SEO (Search Engine Optimization) strategy.
+And although voice search-based keywords have yet to take over the way we currently search, they sure are changing it, and as a business, it’s key to understand how you implement a long-term SEO strategy.

 Voice search queries tend to favor more contextual, natural phrases and long-tail keywords over prior short-tail search language.

-Example if you’re sitting at your computer you may type in a short phrase like “Facebook CEO,” but if you were using a voice search you are far more likely to use natural language such as “Who is the CEO of Facebook?”
+For example, if you’re sitting at your computer, you may type in a short phrase like “Facebook CEO,” but if you were using a voice search, you are far more likely to use natural language such as “Who is the CEO of Facebook?”

 It’s just the way we talk.
 And this is starting to have a massive impact on SEO.

 Voice search queries are longer and more conversational.